ojplg/legup/README.md

 * Nothing is sorted anywhere
 * Error checking for form submissions all over the place
 * Lots of bugs where things blindly try to insert things without checking if it's been done before and doing updates
-* Bug when editing lists of bills in report cards
 * Figure out how to determine introducers
 * Allow configuration for score options
 * Calculate legislator grades from scores